Biochemistry BSc (Hons)

 What qualifications will you need?

-96 UCAS Tariff points MUST include A level Chemistry, Biology and Another Science (inc. Maths).
+96 UCAS Tariff points MUST include A level Chemistry, Biology and Another Science, Maths or Statistics.

 104 UCAS Tariff points MUST include A level Chemistry and Biology.

 Other qualifications will be taken into account when considering your application, typical BTEC entry would be DMM

 The University will consider each application on its individual merits and will recognise a range of qualifications not currently included in the Tariff, including Access courses, European Baccalaureate and pre-2002 qualifications such as GNVQ.
 Non-standard entry via the exploratory essay route is also available.

 If your qualifications are not listed, please contact the Admissions Office for advice on 01905 855111 or email email@example.com for advice.